The Combined Change of Command and Change of Responsibility of the 32d Medical Brigade.

 Welcome to the U.S. Army Medical Center of Excellence!
 Digital press kits are available below for specific events.

-Information about up coming changes of command and responsibility will be posted here; to include information about MEDCoE, command history, biographies, press releases, official photos and the ceremony programs.
+Information about up coming changes of command and responsibility will be posted on this page; to include links to information about MEDCoE, command history, biographies, press releases, official photos and the ceremony programs.

 News Media interested in covering the events can contact the Directorate of Communication.